SAVE 10% OFF YOUR ENTIRE ORDER - USE PROMO CODE: SAVE10

 Just because you’re at home doesn’t mean you can’t go outside to enjoy the great weather.
 Try these great outdoor summer activities to keep kids entertained and give yourself a break from the screens.

 Picnics and backyard barbecues are staples of any summer, and that doesn’t have to change during COVID-19.
 Grab a thick blanket and some sandwiches, or throw some food on the grill to have a picnic with the entire family.
 If you’re not sure where to start, check out these 28 Quick Summer Grill Recipes from Food & Wine.
-You may even invite a few close friends or family members over from time-to-time, just make sure to practice proper social distancing and wear protective face masks when others come over.
+You may even invite a few close friends or family members over from time-to-time, just make sure to practice proper social distancing and wear a face mask when others come over.

 This summer is the perfect time to plant a garden or even just add some greenery around the house with a few potted plants.
 If you have kids, let them pick out some things they’d like to grow in the garden including flowers or even edible options such as veggies and herbs.
 Work together as a family to rake, dig, and plant the garden — then give the kids responsibility for watering the plants each day or as needed depending on what you grow.